dawillygene/dawillygene/README.md

 # 💫 About Me:
-👋 Hi, I’m @dawillygene<br>👀 I’m interested in ...software engineering<br>🌱 I’m currently learning ...software engineering<br>💞️ I’m looking to collaborate on ...<br>📫 How to reach me ... whatsapp +255753225961
+👋 Hi, I’m @dawillygene<br>👀software engineering<br>🌱 I’m looking to collaborate on ...<br>📫 How to reach me ... whatsapp +255753225961

 ## 🌐 Socials: